Need Help? Let's Talk

 Historical Importance of Dhola Village at Jwalamukhi

-Gadi Dando of the Dhola rural development committee had historical importance when the Ghale rulers ruled this place around 1445 AD (1500 BS).
-Historical records depict the existence of vernacular identity.
-You can find it in brick, copper coins, and stone states.
+Gadi Dando of the Dhola rural development committee was historically significant when the Ghale rulers ruled this place around 1445 AD (1500 BS).
+Historical records depict the existence of vernacular identity, which can be found in brick, copper coins, and stone states.
 Three forts were known as the residential places of Ghale rulers.

 Drabya Shah founded the Gurkha Kingdom during the reign of his son Purna Shah.
 He won over the Salyan Kingdom in 1570 AD(1627 BS).
 Later on, the Gorkha Kingdom became stronger one after another.
-The kingdom started to victory over the Khari, Maidi, Dhading, and Charahe Kingdoms ruled by Ghale rulers.
+The kingdom started to win over the Khari, Maidi, Dhading, and Charahe Kingdoms, which Ghale rulers ruled.

-After the triumph of Khari, there was a terrible fight between the Gorkha and Maile.
+After Khari’s triumph, Gorkha and Maile had a terrible fight.
 The following historical statements can prove it:

 “The troops of Gorkha won the battle with the Khari Kingdom.
 They took all their weapons and fought against the Maili armies.
 There was a massive fight between the armies of Gorkha and Maili.
 Thousands of troops were killed and badly injured.
 Then, the Gorkha soldiers started to cut the heads of their enemies with the help of Gorkha knives.
 Finally, the Gorkha Kingdom won over the Maile Kingdoms, though they were stronger than Gorkha.
 As the king of Gorkha, Puran Shas thanked his troops for winning the battle against his enemies.
 At that time, Dhola was part of the Maili kingdom.
 Later on, those places split into separate domains due to the increase in population.”